Ivar Aasen: Career

-Quite early in his career, in 1842, he had begun to receive a grant to enable him to give his entire attention to his philological investigations; and the Storting (Norwegian parliament), conscious of the national importance of his work, treated him in this respect with more and more generosity as he advanced in years.
+The Storting (the Norwegian parliament), conscious of the national importance of his work, treated Aasen in this respect with more and more financial generosity as he advanced in years.
 He continued his investigations to the last, but it may be said that, after the 1873 edition of his Dictionary (with a new title: Norsk Ordbog), he added but little to his stores.
-Ivar Aasen holds perhaps an isolated place in literary history as the one man who has invented, or at least selected and constructed, a language which has pleased so many thousands of his countrymen that they have accepted it for their schools, their sermons and their songs.

 He died in Christiania on 23 September 1896, and was buried with public honours.

+Legacy

+Nynorsk

+The language constructed by Aasen as Landsmaal would later become known as Nynorsk (lit.
+'New Norwegian'), and emerge as the second of Norway's two official languages (the other being Bokmål, the Dano-Norwegian descendant of the Danish language used in Norway in Aasen's time).
+An unofficial variety of Norwegian closer to Aasen's language is still found in Høgnorsk (lit.
+'High Norwegian').
+As of the early 2000s, some scholars considered Nynorsk on equal footing with Bokmål, as Bokmål tended to be used more in radio and television and most newspapers, whereas Nynorsk was used equally in government work, as well as approximately 17% of schools.
+Although it was not as common as its brother language, some scholars argued it needed to be looked upon as a viable language, as a large minority of Norwegians used it as their primary language, including many scholars and authors.
+Nynorsk is both a written and spoken language.

 The Ivar Aasen Centre

 Ivar Aasen-tunet, an institution devoted to the Nynorsk language, opened in June 2000.
 The building in Ørsta was designed by Norwegian architect Sverre Fehn.
 Their web page includes most of Aasens' texts, numerous other examples of Nynorsk literature (in Nettbiblioteket, the Internet Library), and some articles, including some in English, about language history in Norway.